brooksvinyard/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

-    **Git** is a valuable tool because it allows one to save a history of their work, with the ability to go back to any previous save. **Git** also allows multiple people to work on the same codebase and to separatly merge code from each individual.
+    **Git** is a valuable tool because it allows one to save a history of their work, with the ability to go back to any previous save. **Git** also allows multiple people to work on the same codebase and to separately merge code from each individual.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.